 The Great Cowboy Strike, unimpressive as it was, is part of a larger story about labor organizing and progressive politics especially outside the cities in that larger Progressive Era, from the Civil War to just after World War I. It involves large corporations running the ranches — often foreign corporations with odd ideas of how to raise cattle, and often with absentee ownership who hired bad managers.
 The strike talks about how working people were abused in that era, even the supremely independent and uniquely skilled cowboy.
 It offers wonderful opportunities to improve our telling the story of this nation, don’t you think?

 - From Stanford University’s Exploring the West project, a one-day lesson plan on cowboys, including the cattle ranching industry, the strike of 1883, cowboy crime, and Theodore Roosevelt’s time as a cowboy at the end of the era; readings and worksheets with questions are included (this section, on cowboys, is fun and short; be sure to check out the extensive materials on urban growth; for urbanization, especially in the west, this site holds a lot of good material)

 - Article on the cowboy strike by Sen. John Cornyn, R-Texas, with a focus on Tascosa, Texas; at Cal Farley’s site for ranch therapy for girls and boys

 - How to purchase The Cowboy Way, from Texas Tech University Press, featuring an article on the strike from Robert Zeigler

 - A history of the Duncan Ranch on the Llano Estacado, with more information about the cowboy strike and what motivated it

-- Amazon listing for Elmer Kelton’s The Day the Cowboys Quit
+- Amazon listing for Elmer Kelton’s The Day the Cowboys Quit; review of the book

 - From Google Books, Labor Unionism in American Agriculture by Stuart Marshall Jamieson, with a chapter on the cowboy strike